-On October 19, 2012 65 of the Company's pilots were certified as a union by the Canadian Industrial Relations Board.
-As of the date hereof, 113 of the Company's pilots are certified as a union by the Canadian Industrial Relations Board.
-The National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW - Canada) was certified as the bargaining agent for the Company's pilots.
-The Company entered into a five year collective agreement with the union representing the Company's pilots.
-The pilots ratified the agreement in July 2013.
-Currently, none of the Company's other employees are unionized.
+On June 1, 2015, the CIRB certified all cargo agents and load planners of the Company at the Halifax International Airport, consisting of 18 employees as at the date hereof, as a union with Unifor being certified as the bargaining agent for such employees.
+Effective November 10, 2015, the Company entered into a collective agreement with Unifor in respect of these employees that will expire on December 31, 2018.

+None of Cargojet's other employees are unionized and Cargojet has never experienced a work stoppage.
 The maintenance of a productive and efficient labour environment and the successful negotiation of a collective bargaining agreement cannot be assured.
 Protracted and extensive work stoppages or labour disruptions such as strikes or lockouts could have a material adverse effect on the Company's business, results of operations or financial condition.